 Do you have transportation?

-We do offer transportation from Anchorage at price $75/per person.
-If you have a group of 4 or more we do offer complementary transportation.
+We do offer transportation from Anchorage at price $100/per person.
 Call for details.